amsa-code/risky/behaviour-detector/curve-fitting.md

 Without getting into a lot of detail (I don't know it!) the issue is that beacon detections arrive for a single beacon much more frequently (say every 30 seconds
 ) and each report comes with a 95% error margin value (called *accuracy* in the domain).
 The 95% error marging of a report may range from 120m for a good quality
 GPS measurement to 15nm for when Doppler measurements are part of the calculation.
-Search and Rescue staff want to know the best guessed path for the target taking into account all the detections.
+Search and Rescue staff want to know the best guessed path for the target taking into account all the detections and with so many detections of varying quality it's quite difficult to sort out.

 Dave Moten's investigations so far indicate that the problem of calculating a best path (and its associated error bounds) can be described as a *non-linear weighted least-squares regression* problem.